 Not only does this expedite care, it eliminates confusion associated with resident location changes and non-routine appointments.

-The higher the ratio of staff:resident, the better a memory care facility typically comes to promoting resident safety and well-being.
-Optimally, you’re looking for a 1:6 resident/staff ratio or better.
+The lower the ratio of staff:resident, the better a memory care facility can promote resident safety and well-being.
+Optimally, you’re looking for a 1:6 resident to staff ratio (or better).

 However, according to payingforseniorcare.com, “…time and time again, relevant research has shown that assisted living communities with full-time RNs and direct care with in-house nursing staff have a direct impact on resident outcomes.”